Red Sox - Nationals Prediction, Pick, How To Watch

-The Boston Red Sox and Washington Nationals start a three-game interleague series today.
+After taking game one of the series, the Boston Red Sox look to make it two in a row over the Washington Nationals.
 It is time to continue our MLB odds series with a Red Sox-Nationals prediction, pick, and how to watch.

-The Red Sox enter the game after winning two of three over the Tigers this past weekend.
-For the Red Sox, they have now five of their last ten games overall.
-Still, they sit in fourth in the Al East, 11.5 games back of the Orioles in the division.
-Meanwhile, they are just three games behind the Blue Jays in the Wild Card race.
-The Red Sox will be getting some of their top players back from injuries soon and could make a run at the playoffs with their return.
+The Red Sox continued their push for the playoffs with their fifth win in the last six games yesterday.
+The Red Sox took an early 1-0 lead on the Nationals with a lead-off home run from Alex Verdugo.
+Boston added two more in the top of the third, but a bases-loaded Keibert Ruiz double took the lead back to just one run.
+Then a Stone Garrett double gave the Nationals a 4-3 lead at the end of the inning.
+In the fourth, it was Verdugo again driving in a run, and then another run scored on a wild pitch.
+That would be the end of the scoring as the Red Sox would win 5-4.

-The Washington Nationals come in off a three-game sweep of the Oakland Athletics.
-There was a lot of excitement on Sunday in the sweep-clinching victory.
-The Nationals were down five in the bottom of the ninth inning.
-The Nationals would be aided by an error while walking twice and having four hits in the inning to score six runs and take the victory.
-Still, the Nationals are just 53-66 on the season and 23.5 games back in the division.
-They could take over the fourth place though, as they are just a game behind the Mets.
+Still, with a 63-56 record, the Red Sox are three games behind the Blue Jays for the last Wild Card spot.
+Making things more difficult, the Mariners are just two back of the Jays, with the struggling Yankees right behind the Red Sox.

 Here are the Red Sox-Nationals MLB odds, courtesy of FanDuel.